-How do I know you're acting in my best interest?
+How do I know you're acting in my best interests?

-I've been very conscious in the set-up of my business and my service options to give my customers as much confidence as possible that I'm acting in their best interest.
+I've been very conscious in the set-up of my business and my service options to give my customers as much confidence as possible that I'm acting in their best interests.

 If you go to the dentist, you get charged more if they recommend you need a filling and do the work and similarly I have this conflict that I only get paid if I provide advice.